 Privacy-Preserving Design

-- No raw biometrics stored: Only encrypted feature vectors
+- No raw biometrics stored: Only encrypted feature vectors, protected by BFV lattice-based encryption with 128-bit security

-Even H33 can't see the signals that produce your trust score—we only see the encrypted computation results.
+Even H33 can't see the signals that produce your trust score -- we only see the encrypted computation results.
+The Dilithium post-quantum signature on the attestation ensures that neither a classical nor a quantum adversary can forge the trust score output after the fact.

 Add Trust Scoring to Your Auth